wxie2017/wxie2017.github.io/pages/speech/Kiwi_fruitful_journey.md

 fuzzy brown exterior concealing the vibrant life within.
 I, as the first-time consumer might be wary, unsure of how to approach it.
 The exploration begins here.

-When you bravely start the first bite, it is a rush of flavors – sweet, sour, and incredibly refreshing.
+When I bravely start the first bite, it is a rush of flavors – sweet, sour, and incredibly refreshing.
 It's an exploration of taste, a journey into the unknown that rewards you with a delightful sensory experience.

 Eating a kiwi is much like exploring the unknown - it involves curiosity, the willingness to try something new, and the joy of discovery.
 It shows us that the unknown is not something to fear but to embrace, for it holds the promise of new experiences, flavors, and understandings.

-The narrative of the kiwi serves as an allegory for our own lives.
 It encourages us to venture into the unknown, to welcome change, to adapt, and to grow.
 Just as the kiwi transformed from an obscure Chinese berry into a globally celebrated fruit, we too can emerge from the realms of the unknown, stronger, more resilient, and more successful.

-So, let's take a leaf from the kiwi's book.
+So, let's take a leaf from the kiwi.
 Let's embrace the unknown, venture out of our comfort zones, and savor the sweet taste of discovery.
 After all, exploration is the engine of progress, and every step into the unknown is a step towards growth.

 Thank you.